mxkxyz/Taskbar_Customization/README.md

 ## Taskbar_Customization using CMD terminal          BY.NEWKXYZ
                 # Taskbar_Customization using CMD terminal
+''' SKIP TO BOTTOM TO GET FULLCODE TO COPY & PASTE INTO YOUR TERMINAL '''

 To CUSTOMIZE youre TASKBAR/WINDOWS THEME via CMD terminal, in this case, MAKE your TASKBAR / windows scheme transparent and black ##